Intro to M2M Tracking

 As this blog has covered before, there is quite a bit of activity in fleet asset tracking.
 And it should come as no surprise that some of the earliest adopters of M2M tracking were cargo, shipping, logistics, and fleet management companies (like Numerex and Axeda).
 Shipping goods has been a lucrative business millennia, and M2M tracking offers a variety of high ROI for businesses.

 Not surprisingly, cellular network operators, like AT&T and Vodaphone, leverage their ubiquitous networks to offer M2M tracking services to cargo companies.
 While the trucks, trains, and shipping containers are themselves valuable, the widgets, gadgets, and goods shipped are the sorts of things companies don’t like to lose or to have stolen.
-Up to $30 billion in goods are stolen every year in the US, everything from electronics, to clothes, to food and valuable metals.
 More importantly, it’s pretty hard to find things that you aren’t keeping track of, even if they are the size of a shipping container.
 Beyond the value of tracking fleet vehicles and their contents, optimizing logistics through real-world data has a significant return on investment.
 Real-time and historical data about shipping times and routes allow fleet management companies to optimize future shipments, lower costs, and increase productivity.
 Additionally, fleet tracking contributes to public safety by holding drivers accountable for their speed and driving style.

 Tracking The Things That Matter